Advice About Children's Feet

 - out-toe gait - the angle of the foot is externally rotated to too great a degree, causing tripping or fatigue

 There are other common foot problems in children that can be hidden.
 Many of them occur because of overuse (often when children start playing sports) and poor support from popular kid’s shoes .

 Children may complain of foot cramps, leg cramps, or arch pain because their feet are positioned and supported improperly inside their shoes.

 It is important to approach foot care much like dental care for children, an ounce of prevention is worth a lifetime of healthy, happy feet.
 Focusing on proper support in shoes and using products like arch supports and comfort insoles when

 playing sports—much like a helmet or mouth guard—are steps to ensure that children's feet do not develop long-term problems.

 When Children Need Arch Supports

 Children with pediatric flat foot, and in-toe or out-toe gait are ideal candidates for arch supports.
 There is a growing body of evidence that using arch supports for children with mild symptoms such as foot fatigue, and leg cramps, can provide relief to children in these situations.
-Often, a medical professional will suggest that parents try an over-the-counter arch support to alleviate these symptoms, and it has been found that children respond very well to this treatment.
+Often, a podiatrist will suggest that parents try an over-the-counter arch support to alleviate these symptoms, and it has been found that children respond very well to this treatment.